Third order: Third Order Secular of the Most Holy Trinity

-The Trinitarian Family is composed of the Brothers, Sisters and Laity who bear the name of the Trinity as titular and recognize John of Matha as father.

 The Order of the Most Holy Trinity was founded to ransom Christian Captives (especially those in danger of renouncing their faith).
-The Motto of the Order expresses well the charism of the order: Glory to the Most Holy Trinity and Liberty to Captives.
-There have been tertiaries of the Order of the Most Holy Trinity and of the Captives since the beginnings of the Order though they were not known by that name.
-Lay confreres were admitted already in 1199 by the permission of Pope Innocent III.
+There have been tertiaries of the Order of the Most Holy Trinity and of the Captives since the beginnings of the Order though they were known by many names.
+Lay confreres were admitted already in 1198 by the permission of Pope Innocent III.
 Statutes attributed to William the Scotsman, the third Minister General of the Order (1217–1222), give some idea of the primitive organization of the Trinitarian Fraternity.

 The first known Statutes of the Trinitarian Third Order were published in 1584, and were approved by the General of the Order, Father Bernard Dominici.
 The first Rule of Life for the Third Order attached to the Discalced Trinitarians was approved by Pope Leo XII on 6 June 1828.